-Welcome to the home of the ManySecured Gateway Project
+Welcome to the home of the ManySecured Project

-- secure the IoT through security collaboration and innovation at the gateway
+- Smart control of the IoT devices and network at the router/gateway.

 Founding partners in the project include Cisco, IoT Security Foundation, NquiringMinds and the University of Oxford.

 Collaboration is essential to ensure Interoperable security, no one company can do it alone.

 To facilitate this collaboration, the IoT Security Foundation has created the ManySecured Special Interest Group (SIG) and we are looking for organisations and people to join with the aim to:

 - Produce Best Practice recommendations in the areas of Gateway Foundations, Secure Comms, Update Management and Network Isolation

 - Develop and publish Problem Statements, Whitepapers, Requirements and Solutions

 - Define methods and algorithms to monitor, detect threats and suspicious activity in IoT devices and networks

 - Share datasets for: test purposes, malware trace data, fingerprints and patterns, sample network traffic of vulnerable and compromised devices